theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/postgres/postgres-requirements.md

 - 9.5
 - 9.4

-For further information on versioning, please refer to the official [website] (https://www.postgresql.org/support/versioning/).
+For further information on versioning, please refer to the official [website](https://www.postgresql.org/support/versioning/).